Experience North Shore Elementary

-Tours are given by Ms. Gervais, and scheduled as needed.
-Please email Ms. Gervais or call 727-893-2181 and ask for her by name.
+Tours are given by Ms. Stone, and scheduled as needed.
+Please email Ms. Stone at email@example.com or call 727-893-2181 and ask for her by name.

 The PTA’s vision is to foster a fully inclusive school community where students are thriving, teachers are supported, families are engaged, and all voices are welcome.
-Attending a PTA meeting, which take place every other month, is an easy way to get connected to the school community.
-Additionally, there are a number of committees to get involved in including Fall Festival, Turkey Trot, Garden, and Family Socials to name a few.
+Attending a PTA meeting, which take place monthly, is an easy way to get connected to the school community.
+Additionally, there are a number of committees to get involved with including Fall Festival, Turkey Trot, Garden, and Family Socials to name a few.

 In the coming year the PTA is looking to help support teachers and encourage participation in continuing education programs, provide scholarships and free opportunities for after school enrichments, as well as provide on-going program support for school-wide events like the One School One Book, Knight Readers, grade level field trips, and Bully Prevention.